Eat Food, Have Sex, Spend Money

 In the search for spiritual insight, we tend to skip the most immediate points of access.
 We go looking in books, doctrines, and inherited beliefs, while the life we are living holds some of the clearest clues.

 How we relate to food — to our bodies, hunger and satisfaction.
 How we relate to sex — to connection, desire, intimacy, and pleasure.
 How we relate to money — to earning, spending, and accumulating.
-These aren't detours from the spiritual path.
-They are the path.
+These aren't distractions, they're the main attractions.

-Life is always a mirror.
-And some of the most honest mirrors we have are right in front of us: on the dinner table, in the bedroom, in the bank account.
+Life offers us mirrors.
+Often the clearest are on the dinner table, in the bedroom, in the bank account.

 Food, sex, money — these are some of the best parts of being human.
 Why have a body if we aren't going to enjoy it?